 At around position 39 is when we finally start to see the videos that we published.
-Which at least that’s something in respects that even with safe-search set to moderate we still show up.
-However, Brave effectively buries our videos despite the name i’m searching for being within the domain of where the videos are linked.
+At least that's something in the respect that even with safe-search set to moderate we still show up.
+However, Brave effectively buries our videos despite the name we're searching for being within the domain of where the videos are linked.

-So weather if brave is understanding this or not.
-They’re just falling in line with everyone else helping YouTube become the dominant video sharing service in America.
+So whether brave is understanding this or not.
+They're just falling in line with everyone else helping YouTube become the dominant video-sharing service in America.

 Perhaps we're doing something wrong?
 Perhaps we're unanimously pissing off every search engine in existence?
 Well, we actually did find some things wrong with our site.